 2. Weald & Downland Living Museum, Singleton, West Sussex

-However, all of this is nothing compared to the most haunted building out of all of the ones at the museum – the hall house from Midhurst.
-This building seems to be the focus of some poltergeist activity, plus people have reported phantom footsteps and shadowy figures within the house.
+However, this is nothing compared to the most haunted building out of all of the ones at the museum – the hall house from Midhurst.
+This building seems to be the focus of poltergeist activity, plus people have reported phantom footsteps and shadowy figures within the house.

 3. Bramber Castle, Bramber, West Sussex

-As noted, historical records get a little sketchy, so it is unclear how the castle passed out of the hands of the de Braose family, but the popular belief is that William de Braose – 4th Lord of Bramber did something which upset King John I. This resulted in his children being imprisoned in Windsor Castle and starved to death.
-It is said that upon death, the children returned home to Bramber Castle where they are still seen frequently dressed in rags and begging for food in the grounds.
+As noted, historical records get a little sketchy, so it is unclear how the castle passed out of the hands of the de Braose family.
+Still, the popular belief is that William de Braose – 4th Lord of Bramber did something upset King John I.

 5. Chanctonbury Ring, South Downs, West Sussex